Fordi/ember-1.4-site/source/guides/components/sending-actions-from-components-to-your-application.md

 controller not only that _an_ item was deleted, but also _which_ item.

-To send parameters with the primary action, call `sendAction()` with the string `'action'` as the first argument and any additional parameters following it:
+To send parameters with the primary action, call `sendAction()` with the string `"action"` as the first argument and any additional parameters following it:

 ```js